basho/basho_docs/content/riak/cs/2.1.1/cookbooks/installing.md

 in each Riak CS node's `riak-cs.conf`.
 This load balancer must be configured to send all requests to a single Stanchion node, failing over to a secondary Stanchion node if the primary is unavailable.
-More details can be found in [[Specifying the Stanchion Node|Configuring Riak CS#Specifying-the-Stanchion-Node]].
+More details can be found in [Specifying the Stanchion Node](/riak/cs/2.1.1/cookbooks/configuration/#Specifying-the-Stanchion-Node).

 ### Installing Stanchion on Mac OS X

-First, download the appropriate package from the [[downloads|Download Riak CS#Stanchion-1-4-3]] page.
+First, download the appropriate package from the [downloads](/riak/cs/2.1.1/downloads/#Stanchion-1-4-3) page.

 ```bash
 curl -O http://s3.amazonaws.com/downloads.basho.com/stanchion/1.4/1.4.3/osx/10.8/stanchion-2.0.0-OSX-x86_64.tar.gz